If you use cosmetics, deodorant, shampoo, body wash, and feminine items, you may be exposing yourselves to pink washing – and dangerous toxins.

 Organizations that care and raise prevention!

-Currently, I’m using Piper Wai and I also like Bella Organics as deodorant brands.
-Here is my Mamavation article on how to detox your armpits and possibly reduce your chance of breast cancer:
+Here is a Mamavation article I researched on how to detox your armpits and possibly reduce your chance of breast cancer:

 Books – all my Amazon Affiliate link: